lostisland/faraday/docs/middleware/request/retry.md

 By default, it retries 2 times and handles only timeout exceptions.
 It can be configured with an arbitrary number of retries, a list of exceptions to handle, a retry interval, a percentage of randomness to add to the retry interval, and a backoff factor.
+The middleware also handles the `Retry-After` header automatically.

 ### Example Usage